Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

 - If an "armeabi" folder is present, the game has an ARMv6 executable.
 - If an "armeabi-v7a" folder is present, the game has an ARMv7 executable.
 - It's possible for both folders to be present.
+- If only the "arm64-v8a" is present, the game CANNOT be ported.
 ## How Do I Check OpenGL Version?
 - ???
 ## How Do I Check FMOD Usage?